CCI-Tools/cate/doc/source/architecture.rst

 Therefore it has been decided to make the CCI Toolbox CDM a lightweight wrapper around existing data models that exists already for a given format.
 This wrapper will just make sure that (climate) operations can be performed on the different data models.
-CCI Toolbox users can still decide to switch to the underlying, dedicated data model of a format or stay with he lightweight wrapper that can peroform toolbox operations on a variety of data formats.
+CCI Toolbox users can still decide to switch to the underlying, dedicated data model of a specific format or stay with the lightweight wrapper used by the CCI Toolbox CDM.
 However, this approach burdens the CCI Toolbox developer with having to implement each operation for each the supported data formats.
 But in doing so comes another advantage: the operations may be implemented very effectively and performant with respect to a given data layout.